As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

 Class Rules are generally set by the class teacher and should state the required behaviour that you need from each student.

-As the students get older you can negotiate your set of whole class rules and find out what is important to them specifically.
-It helps the students take ownership of their behaviour because they were involved in the rule creation.
+As the students get older, you can negotiate a set of rules for the entire class and find out what is important to them specifically.
+It helps the students take ownership of their behaviour because they were involved in the rule-making process.

-Research tells us to limit our rules to maybe 5 or 6 succinct instructions starting with a verb.
+Research tells us to limit our rules to maybe 5 or 6 simple rules starting with a verb.

 I use rules that explicitly state the behaviour I’m looking for.
 For example